danielsaidi/Sheeeeeeeeet/README.md

 ## License

-iExtra is available under the MIT license.
-See the LICENSE file for more info.
+Sheeeeeeeeet is available under the MIT license.
+See LICENSE file for more info.

-[header-image]: SheeeeeeeeetExample/Assets/Images/title-image.png "Sheeeeeeeeeit"
-[demo-gif]: Resources/device.gif "Example gif"

 [Carthage]: https://github.com/Carthage/Carthage
 [CocoaPods]: https://cocoapods.org/